Today I’m talking about my favorite vegan sauerkraut recipes and uses – from vegan reubens, to salads, pizza, sandwiches, soup, and so much more.

 I mentioned in my post on roasted chickpeas that my current food obsessions are sauerkraut & pickled jalapeño slices.
 There are so many foods that are improved with a big dollop of briny sauerkraut or spicy jalapeños, and I’m often carting jars of them to the table to have with dinner.

-Today I’ll be featuring my favorite things to do with sauerkraut.
+Today I’ll be featuring my favorite vegan sauerkraut recipes & uses.
 (Outside of eating sauerkraut straight from the jar, which I’ve been known to do… happily.)

 My favorite sauerkraut is the garlic kraut from Gold Mine.
 Their kraut is organic and handmade in small batches.
 It’s kept in the refrigerated section of the grocery store, meaning that it has all of its crunch and pops with flavor.
 And since I’m a garlic fiend, the addition of garlic makes it that much better.